Key Takeaways

 New Delhi: Amid the collapse of the Bashar Al-Assad government in Syria after Damascus fell to Islamist militants of the Hayat Tahrir al Sham (HTS), India said on Monday that it is monitoring the situation in that country.

-In a statement, the Ministry of External Affairs also said that it advocates a peaceful and inclusive Syria-led political process where the interests and aspirations of all sections of society are respected.
+The Ministry of External Affairs advocates a peaceful and inclusive Syria-led political process, respecting the interests and aspirations of all sections of society.
+This is crucial for preserving the unity, sovereignty, and territorial integrity of Syria.

 “We are monitoring the situation in Syria in the light of on-going developments.
 We underline the need for all parties to work towards preserving the unity, sovereignty and territorial integrity of Syria.
 We advocate a peaceful and inclusive Syrian-led political process respecting the interests and aspirations of all sections of Syrian society.